 NHS England has recognised the vital importance of co-production and peer leadership to ensure personalised care achieves its intended outcomes for the whole population.
 “Universal Personalised Care” commits to developing 500 peer leaders by 2023/24, and peoplehub is currently working with NHS England and other partners to co-create a new online peer leadership development programme.
 This will be accessible to far more people than can be reached through the current Academies and is an exciting next step in peer leadership and coproduction.

 Who we are

-Rita K. Brewis
+Rita K. Brewis (Co-founder & Director)

+Rita has a life-long commitment to improving support across health and social care.
+At the heart of her work is the pivotal contribution of individuals and their families, integrated with the perspectives of professionals and commissioners.
 Her approach is to encourage developments which focus on the whole person in their social context – working with people’s strengths and skills as well as addressing health or social care needs.
-She is therefore particularly pleased to have been invited to be a co-founder of peoplehub.
+She is therefore particularly pleased to be a co-founder and Director of peoplehub.